Do Teachers Dream of GenAI Widening Educational (In)equality? Envisioning the Future of K-12 GenAI Education from Global Teachers' Perspectives: Discussion

+Several of the tensions identified in \autoref{d4}---particularly those between lowering barriers and deepening new inequalities, personalization and standardization of values, and human care versus machine-mediated support---directly implicate the design of GenAI systems.

-Our findings suggest that GenAI systems must be designed with equality as a central value rather than an afterthought.
-Teachers repeatedly pointed out that biased outputs and inaccessible interfaces constrained their ability to provide inclusive learning experiences.
-This means that design cannot stop at technical efficiency or personalization but must instead address accessibility, affordability, and cultural relevance.
-Affordable education-oriented versions should allow meaningful experimentation and iteration rather than restricting disadvantaged learners to minimal use.
+Our findings suggest that GenAI systems must be designed with equality as a central value rather than an afterthought, as teachers repeatedly pointed out that biased outputs and inaccessible interfaces constrained their ability to provide inclusive learning experiences.
+Such negative experiences illustrate where current systems violate key Human--AI Interaction guidelines, pointing to design issues that GenAI product designers must address \cite{amershi2019guidelines}.
+More specifically, these pitfalls show that design cannot stop at technical efficiency or surface-level personalization, but must attend to how accessibility, affordability, and cultural relevance interact with educational values.

+For example, affordable education-oriented versions of GenAI should allow meaningful experimentation and iteration, rather than restricting disadvantaged learners to minimal or heavily constrained use.
 Likewise, GenAI models should incorporate diverse training data and localization features that reflect local languages, cultural references, and marginalized identities, ensuring that learners in Taiwan, South Africa, or elsewhere do not feel erased by homogenizing defaults.
-Finally, design must move closer to pedagogy by embedding features that scaffold verification, critical reflection, and responsible classroom use, helping teachers teach not only how to operate GenAI but how to use it fairly and critically.

-At the same time, teachers’ efforts were deeply circumscribed by structural conditions that cannot be resolved within the classroom alone, underscoring the need for policy interventions.
-Infrastructural investments are necessary to ensure that device distribution is coupled with reliable and sustainable connectivity, particularly in rural and low-income communities.
-Teacher capacity also requires systemic support, with professional development programs that go beyond introducing tools to offering sustained pedagogical frameworks for integrating GenAI responsibly.
-Moreover, our study highlights the importance of community trust: parental skepticism, cultural taboos, and political resistance shaped whether students were allowed to explore AI, suggesting that public education campaigns and participatory governance are critical for broader acceptance.
-Finally, equality must be pursued across institutions as well as within them, with schools encouraged to share resources, training, and expertise to prevent the Matthew Effect, where wealthy schools accelerate while others are left behind.
+This directly responds to the tension between personalization and standardization identified earlier, and echoes postcolonial HCI arguments that technologies traveling across contexts must be redesigned with local infrastructures, languages, and epistemologies in mind to avoid reinforcing global inequities \cite{irani2010postcolonial,ahmed2015residual,ferreira2024examining}.